tobold/CV/README.md

 - Node
 - Docker

 **Monocle** (December 2011 to September 2013) & (April 2015 to June 2017)
 *Sound Engineer*
-Monocle 24 is a global current a airs and news station, with live discussion shows broadcast throughout the day.
+Monocle 24 is a global current affairs and news station, with live discussion shows broadcast throughout the day.
 I worked as a sound engineer and producer.
 My responsibilities included:
 - Sole production responsibilities for a number of programmes
 - Liaising with correspondents
 - Audio editing and podcast production
 - International travel for key events and programmes

 **Draughts** (September 2013 to April 2015)
 *Founder and Creative Director*
 I co-founded London’s first board game café, gaining a huge amount of press attention from outlets including The Guardian, Time Out, The Metro and London Live.
 The café exceeded financial targets and customer level expectations and is now a steady profitable business.